icerpc/icerpc-csharp/examples/README.md

 ## [Stream](./Stream/)

-The stream example application shows how to stream data from a client to a server.
+The Stream example application shows how to stream data from a client to a server.